-All of the Class A Ordinary Shares offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
+All of the Class A Ordinary Shares and the Private Placement Warrants offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
 We will not receive any of the proceeds from such sales.
 We will pay certain expenses associated with the registration of the securities covered by this prospectus, as described in the section titled "Plan of Distribution".

-We will receive up to an aggregate of approximately \$30 million from the exercise of the Institutional Investor Warrants, assuming the exercise in full of all of the Institutional Investor Warrants.
-We expect to use the net proceeds from the exercise of the Institutional Investor Warrants for general corporate purposes.
-We will have broad discretion over the use of proceeds from the exercise of the Institutional Investor Warrants.
-There is no assurance that the holders of the Institutional Investor Warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of the Institutional Investor Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Class A Ordinary Shares.
-When the market price for our Class A Ordinary Shares is less than \$1.65 per share (i.e., the Institutional Investor Warrants are "out of the money"), which it was as of August 22, 2022, we believe warrant holders will be unlikely to exercise their Warrants.
+We will receive up to an aggregate of approximately \$200.5 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants.
+We expect to use the net proceeds from the exercise of the Warrants for general corporate purposes.
+We will have broad discretion over the use of proceeds from the exercise of the Warrants.
+There is no assurance that the holders of the Warrants will elect to exercise any or all of such Warrants.
+To the extent that any of the Warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of the Warrants will decrease.
+We believe the likelihood that warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Class A Ordinary Shares.
+When the market price for our Class A Ordinary Shares is less than \$11.50 per share (i.e., the Warrants are "out of the money"), which it is at the date of this prospectus, we believe warrant holders will be unlikely to exercise their Warrants.